timboudreau/shutesburybroadband/README.md

 The only caveat to sending edits is:  *do not make gratuitous changes to formatting - change what you think can be improved and only that*.
 The history of a document - who did what and when - is per *line*.
 So gratuitous changes make it complicated to tell who changed what.

+Do not send changes Microsoft Word or other proprietary formats - such tools are not available to everyone and so, inappropriate for public documents, and are highly likely to alter the formatting unnecessarily.

 ## Document Format